hmemcpy/hmemcpy.com/content/posts/from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 Haskell is a **purely-functional**, lazily-evaluated language.
 By definition, it has a limitation - all of its functions must be pure.
 This may sound very limiting - we can't just do a `File.Open` in the middle of a Haskell function - it just won't work.
 However, this gives us a very interesting benefit: since all functions in Haskell are pure, therefore referentially transparent, this means every Haskell program is a *single referentially transparent* expression!
 A program in Haskell represents an exact *description* of what it is about to do - it's pure data, as far as the developer (and Haskell compiler) is concerned.
 Reading a Haskell program describes **exactly** what is going to happen, when this program executes.
 There are no surprises, no *side-effects* to this.

-Which brings me to the `IO` type.
+This brings me to the `IO` type.
 In Haskell, it is used to represent a value that is dependent on some I/O operation.
 We don't know (we can't know) what the value is - but it isn't important.
 The *effect* that the `IO` type has is to produce a value that depends on an interaction with the outside world, but as far as the Haskell compiler is concerned - the "value" of this type is just that - *some value* of type `IO String`.
 This gives semantic meaning to the underlying value, puts it in a context of being dependent on an I/O operation.

 In Haskell, and languages like Scala, F# and others we have an `Option` type (called `Maybe` in Haskell), whose purpose is to represent a value which may or may not be there.
 Regardless of whether or not the value exists, we can still perform operations on the `Option` type: we can pass it around, we can transform and `bind`/`map` its value with others.
 The *effect* of the `Option` type is to represent an optional value.